gadeleon/gadeleon.github.io/_posts/2018-07-13-nudetrump.markdown

 much every one is like the 4,5,6 during rush hour.
 There's an added bonus that the platforms quickly fill up like Atlantic Avenue does when the Q breaks down.
-Once the trains open, a wave of people cascade towards the nearest exits and you hope you're not pulled away by commuter's dangling backpack.
+Once the trains open, a wave of people cascade towards the nearest exits and you hope you're not pulled away by a commuter's dangling backpack.
 My ability to weave in and out of traffic has been put to the test here and I seem to be doing well.

 I always felt confident in my ability to navigate crowds while in New York;